freshteapot/learnalist/docs/development/dripfeed.md

 - On click, message if in system
 - Visually display already in the system
-- Overtime page, remove items (need title from ids)
+- Over time page, remove items (need title from ids)

 - Add dripfeed
   - save